visit/citybreak-online-doc/_includes/tracking.md

 ## Booking tracking id

-The reservation tracking feature is a simple way for a client to track whether or not certain reservations were referred to by a tracking key.
+The booking tracking feature is a simple way for a client to track whether or not certain reservations were referred to by a tracking key or not

 A tracking key is a text string which could be any value, it could be provided through a direct link or within a widget.

-Direct link sample
-online3.test.citybreak.com/501372096/en/en/accommodation?**tid=mytrackingkey**

-Widget link sample
-online3-next.citybreak.com/1795316478/sv/sv-se/eventwidget/searchform?tid=mytrackingkey
-[subdomain].[domain].[topdomain]/[culture]/eventwidget/searchform?**tid=mytrackingkey**

 Once a tracking key is set it will remain alive for 30 days unless the cookie is manually deleted, everytime a request is done with the same tracking key the period of 30 days will refresh and start over.